Journalist dedicates award to colleagues in Kashmir

 "I want to express my gratitude to my fellow journalists, editors, friends, family and my mother for their constant support," Khan added.
 "Your support, love and motivation has kept me on the move."

-Khan, 27, who has produced pieces for RFI as well as The Guardian and the New York Times in the region, was honoured for a series of video and written reports that illustrated the impact on locals in the Muslim-majority area of India's decision to strip Kashmir of its semi-autonomous status in August.
+Khan, 27, who has worked for RFI as well as The Guardian and the New York Times in the region, was honoured on Thursday for a series of video and written reports that illustrated the impact on locals in the Muslim-majority area of India's decision to strip Kashmir of its semi-autonomous status in August.

 The country's Hindu-nationalist government imposed restrictions on movement and a communications blackout, virtually cutting the Himalayan region off from the outside world.